-- Create a new adapter, normally pre-populated with an appropriate set of steps to gather and process data (To Create a New Adapter on page 224). - Specify a new connection to a data source.
+- 1. Create a new adapter, normally pre-populated with an appropriate set of steps to gather and process data (To Create a New Adapter). - 2.
+Specify a new connection to a data source.
 Initially this is a test connection during your development phase.
-(See To Create a Source Connection on page 226.) - Use the Step Explorer to: - Add a new step to one of the grouping folders (see Adding a New Step to an Inventory Adapter on page 230) - Remove any steps provided automatically that are not required in your inventory adapter (see Remove a Step from an Inventory Adapter on page 231) - Change the execution order of steps within your inventory adapter (see Reorder Steps in an Inventory Adapter on page 231) - Update the details included within an individual step.
+(See To Create a Source Connection.) - 3.
+Use the Step Explorer to: - Add a new step to one of the grouping folders (see Adding a New Step to an Inventory Adapter) - Remove any steps provided automatically that are not required in your inventory adapter (see Remove a Step from an Inventory Adapter) - Change the execution order of steps within your inventory adapter (see Reorder Steps in an Inventory Adapter) - Update the details included within an individual step.

-Note • You cannot add, delete, or reorder folders in the Step Explorer.
+Solution Note: You cannot add, delete, or reorder folders in the Step Explorer.
 These are optimized for the order of insertion into the operations database.
 You may only modify or reorder the steps within a given folder.

-- 4. Test each step in your adapter as you develop it (see Tips for Editing an Adapter on page 234 and Testing an Adapter on page 238).
+- 4. Test each step in your adapter as you develop it (see Tips for Editing an Adapter and Testing an Adapter).
 Cycle through until you have created and tested all the steps needed to complete your inventory adapter. - 5.
-Run the entire adapter, and validate that the collected data is as you expect (again, see Tips for Editing an Adapter on page 234).
+Run the entire adapter, and validate that the collected data is as you expect (again, see Tips for Editing an Adapter).
 On an inventory beacon, validation means unzipping the intermediate package and examining the XML file it contains.
-Look for your created intermediate package in C:\Program Data \Flexera Software\Beacon\IntermediateData. - 6.
-Put the completed and test inventory adapter into production (see To Publish Your Adapter on page 241).
+Look for your created intermediate package in C:\Program Data\Flexera Software\Beacon\IntermediateData. - 6.
+Put the completed and test inventory adapter into production (see To Publish Your Adapter).